 "Threat of Release" shall mean a substantial likelihood of a Release which requires action to prevent or mitigate damage to the Environment which may result from such Release.

-Within forty five (45) days after the Effective Date, Lessee shallobtain and deliver to Lessor a Phase I anda Phase II environmental audit of Owners' Lands from an environmental engineer reasonably acceptable to Lessor (the "Reports").
+Lessee shall deliver to Lessor any Phase I and Phase II, if necessary, environmental audit of Owners' Lands conducted by Lessee (the "Reports").
 The cost of the Reports shall be borne by Lessee.
-If the Reports indicate any presently existing Environmental Condition for which Lessor determines it does not wish to be responsible for, Lessor shall have the right within ten (10) days after receipt of copies of the Reports to terminate this Lease by written notice toLessee in which event this Lease shall be null and void and of no further force or effect except as to provisions which expressly survive the early termination of this Lease; provided, however, within five (5) days after receipt of Lessor's notice of its intention to terminate, Lessee may elect to reinstate the Lease upon written notice to Lessor of Lessee's intention to reinstate, in which event the Lease shall be automatically reinstated and, in such event, Lessee shall be responsible for all such Environmental Conditions identified in the Reports notwithstanding anything to the contrary contained in this Lease.
-Lessee represents and warrants that by delivering the Notice to Proceed to Lessor, it has made such physical inspectionof the Owners' Lands, and has inspected such records of the City of Medley, Miami-Dade County, Florida, the State of Florida, and the United States of America, as deemed necessary to make an informed business decision that it would enter into this Lease with the knowledge that Lessee, to the extent expressly required in this Lease, shall be solely responsible for the remediation and abatement of the Environmental Conditions identified in the Reports that must be remedied and/or abated pursuant to any Environmental Laws.
-Lessee agrees to expeditiously undertake such assessment, remediation, and monitoring of the soil and ground water asrequired under applicable Environmental Laws.
-Lessee agrees that in connection with any remediation or abatement it will provide to Lessor all correspondence, reports, studies and other documents related thereto.
+If the Reports indicate any presently existing Environmental Condition for which Lessor determines it does not wish to be responsible for, Lessor shall have the right within thirty (30) days after receipt of copies of the Reports to terminate this Lease by written notice to Lessee; provided, however, within thirty (30) days after receipt of Lessor's notice of its intention to terminate, Lessee may elect to reinstate the Lease upon written notice to Lessor of Lessee's intention to reinstate, in which event the Lease shall be automatically reinstated and, in such event, Lessee shall be responsible for all such Environmental Conditions identified in the Reports notwithstanding anything to the contrary contained in this Lease.
 In the event the Reports do not reflect the existence of any Environmental Condition affecting Owners' Lands as of the date of said Reports, notwithstanding anything to the contrary contained in this Lease, Lessee shall not be responsible for remediation of any Environmental Condition which may otherwise exist as of the Effective Date.

 Lessee shall not cause or permit any Hazardous Material to be brought on, kept or used in or about the Owners' Lands except as necessary or useful to Lessee's business and in compliance with all Environmental Laws.